redshifttt/tonight.nvim/README.md

 Spacegray is a colorscheme for Vim loosely modeled after the [spacegray](https://github.com/zdne/spacegray-xcode) theme for Xcode.

-For now, Spacegray can only be used in MacVim/GVim.
-Support for terminal Vim is coming very soon.

 ## Screenshots

 Here are a few screenshots of Spacegray: